Hien-Trinh/charity-lookup/README.md

 4. The organization’s information card hyperlink opens a new tab on that organization’s home page.
 5. Function allowing users to continue their latest previous search.
 6. Function allowing users to save search results and access them from the main page.
+7. Users can save their "Favorites" collection to PDF

 ## Criteria B: Design